It's like trying to compare an upright freezer to a refrigerator.

 Native Billing Portal

-"Lastly, Memberium offers an out of the box billing portal.
+"Lastly, both Memberium and CustomerHub offer an out of the box billing portal.

 "There are lots of other little differences but I think these are the main ones to be cognizant of as an Infusionsoft Certified Partner.
 Hope this helps!"